ramonbossardi/GithubCode_03162023/kFDA/readme.md

 Step 4:
 Open the ClassifyCancerData.m file in Matlab and run it.
 If the ranges for the kFDA hyperparameters need to be adjusted to search for best performing model (evaluated on the testing data), open GetHyperParameters.m and change the ranges in lines 7 (for the regularization parameter alpha) and 9 (for the kernel parameter sigma).
 Usually, the kernel parameter is more important for influencing the classification accuracy.

+Datafile 3D_SCA_NDPG_Dataset_Data.csv isan example how to run the code and generate one set of results.